fluxninja/aperture/docs/content/get-started/get-started.md

 **Aperture for Infrastructure**: For those who prefer control over their infrastructure, Aperture can be self-hosted.
 This allows full integration within your existing infrastructure, providing greater customization and control.
-To begin, the most straightforward approach is to sign up on Aperture Cloud and utilize the provided SDKs for integrating your application.
+To begin, the most straightforward approach is to sign up on Aperture Cloud and use the provided SDKs for integrating your application.

 <Tabs>